Andoni Zubizarreta: Director

 Zubizarreta was named Barcelona's director of football by president Sandro Rosell on 2 July 2010, taking over from former club and national teammate Txiki Begiristain.
-Over the previous decade, he had served in the same capacity at Athletic Bilbao, while also working as a radio and television commentator.
+Over the previous decade he had served Athletic Bilbao in the same capacity (being involved in the establishment of the club's women's team in 2002), while also working as a radio and television commentator.

-On 5 January 2015, Zubizarreta was sacked as Barcelona director of football by club president Josep Maria Bartomeu.
-On 27 October 2016, he signed with Ligue 1 side Olympique de Marseille in the same capacity, leaving four years later by mutual consent.
+On 5 January 2015, Zubizarreta was sacked as Barcelona sporting director by club president Josep Maria Bartomeu.
+On 27 October 2016, he signed with Ligue 1 side Marseille in the same capacity, leaving four years later by mutual consent.

+Following André Villas-Boas' election as president of Porto on 28 April 2024, Zubizarreta became its director of football.
+In August 2025, he left his post by mutual agreement.

 International career

+Spain

-Zubizarreta made his debut for Spain on 23 January 1985, in a 3–1 friendly victory with Finland.
+Zubizarreta made his debut for Spain on 23 January 1985, in a 3–1 friendly victory over Finland.
 He went on to collect a further 125 caps in the following 13 years.

-Zubizarreta represented the nation in four consecutive FIFA World Cups: 1986, 1990, 1994 and 1998 – his last competition, where he scored an own goal in a 2–3 group stage loss against Nigeria– also appearing, always as a starter, at UEFA Euro 1988 and 1996.
+Zubizarreta represented the nation in four consecutive FIFA World Cups: 1986, 1990, 1994 and 1998 – his last competition, where he scored an own goal in a 3–2 group stage loss against Nigeria– also appearing, always as a starter, at UEFA Euro 1988 and 1996.
 He and his deputy Francisco Buyo once held the national team record for the longest unbeaten run in international games, until Iker Casillas and Pepe Reina broke that record in October 2008; he was also surpassed by the former in total of caps on 15 November 2011.

+Basque Country

-Zubizarreta also played matches with the unofficial Basque Country regional side.
+Zubizarreta played four matches with the unofficial Basque Country regional side.